ChooseWhy Choose This Program?

 What Will You Learn?

-Course offerings are designed to provide: (1) a central component in a general liberal arts education; (2) a sound foundation for graduate study in sociology, anthropology, law, social work, criminal justice, public health, management, or any other profession requiring a sophisticated understanding of social processes and structures; (3) the development of writing, speaking, thinking, and research skills; and (4) courses for students who seek a concentration in such interdisciplinary programs as international and intercultural studies, women's studies, cognitive studies, and peace studies.
+Course offerings are designed to provide: (1) a central component in a general liberal arts education; (2) a sound foundation for graduate study in sociology, anthropology, law, social work, criminal justice, public health, management, or any other profession requiring a sophisticated understanding of social processes and structures; (3) the development of writing, speaking, thinking, and research skills; and (4) courses for students who seek a concentration in such interdisciplinary programs as international and intercultural studies, women's studies, and peace studies.

 DoWhat Will You Do?